‘This Is Us’ Season 2 Premiere Gives A Devastating Look At The Day Jack Dies

 Meant To Be

 Randall’s got baby fever.
 He’s ready to adopt a child.
-However Beth is not exactly thrilled about the situation.
-She feels like this might be something Randall is plunging full force into without thinking about all the effects.
+However, Beth is not exactly thrilled about the situation.
+She feels like this might be something Randall is plunging full force into without thinking about all the consequences.
 She also thinks he’s trying too hard to replicate what happened to him.
-He’s ready to take this leap, she is far from it.
+He’s ready to take this leap; she is far from it.

-Randall goes to see his mother to ask about his adoption.
+Randall goes to see his mother to ask about his own adoption.
 Rebecca reveals the truth about what happened that day.
 She’s painted the perfect picture for Randall all these years, but there’s so much more to the story.
 Jack was the once to convince Rebecca to adopt Randall.
 Rebecca tells Randall that she actually said no to adopting him at first, but Jack was persistent.
 “He was determined that you were meant to be,” Rebecca says.
 She openly admits that no marriage and no man is perfect, but what she had with Jack was a once in a lifetime love.
 “He pushed a stranger on me and that stranger became my child and that child became my life,” Rebecca continues.
 “He became you.”

 Beth remembers a conversation she had with William before he died.
 Randall brought home William without asking her, but that ended up being a blessing.
 Randall acts in haste just like his father.
-Randall totally understands where Beth is coming from with her hesitation.
+Randall totally understands where Beth is coming from with her hesitation regarding the adoption.
 He’s willing to adjust his plan for her because that’s what they do.
 Beth offers up the idea that they take an older kid, someone who never had the life Randall was blessed with from the beginning.

+Kate goes to her audition and starts to feel insecure when she catches a glimpse at all size 2 singers.
+She gets up and walks out.
+She meets up with Toby and Kevin later for dinner.
+Kate’s already told Kevin about leaving the audition, and Toby is pissed.
+“I’m supposed to be her person, not you,” Toby says to Kevin.
+“You’re not her father.”
+Kevin stresses that he’s been taking care of Kate for a really long time.
+Kate walks up to both of them and tells them off.
+She doesn’t need to be coddled by ANY man.
+Kate goes back to the audition and follows through.
+She starts to sing but is cut off.
+She believes she’s being dismissed because of her size.
+“I don’t care what size you are,” the guy tells Kate.
+“You’re not good enough.”
+Kate vows to get good enough to win an audition.

+Kevin explains to Toby why he’s so protective of Kate.
+She was the one who told Kevin that their father was dead.
+He’s made a lot of mistakes in his life, but he’s never been a bad brother.
+He can’t just cut the cord that quickly with Kate.
+They’ve been connected since birth and always will be.

 ‘We Will Fix It Together’